 Do you have a window with a little space in front of it?
 Perfect!
 A sturdy board and a few inexpensive shelf brackets can create a mini writing desk with a view.
-You can create a basic writing setup this way just by screwing shelf brackets into the wall and topping with a plank cut to length, or you can spend a little more time (still just a Saturday!) and follow these instructions for a modern-rustic working window ledge.
+You can create a basic writing setup this way just by screwing shelf brackets into the wall and topping with a plank cut to length, or you can spend a little more time (still just a Saturday!) and follow these instructions for a space-efficient working window ledge.
 Bring over a chair or stool, set up your laptop and a cup of coffee, and you’re ready to write!

 If you prefer to work standing up, you have a lot more options.
 Yes, the laundry can wait—but will anyone bother you if you’re in the laundry room writing?
 Resting your laptop on top of the dryer (though not while it’s running—heat and vibration don’t make for good writing conditions!) and standing to work can be a great setup.